 - G.1.b.1.
-By October 1 (assuming standard starting date of July 1) or within 90 days of the beginning of the program, the resident must register with the ACVIM office and outline the proposed program.
-Individual resident program registration is ultimately the responsibility of the resident's advisor.
-Notification that the resident's program has been approved/disapproved will be provided within 8 weeks to the advisor, with a copy to the resident.
-Correspondence will come from the ACVIM office. - G.1.b.2.
+By October 1 (assuming standard starting date of July 1) or within 90 days of the beginning of the program, the resident must register with the ACVIM office.
+Notification that the resident has been registered will be provided within 8 weeks to the resident, with a copy to the Resident Advisor.
+Correspondence will come from the ACVIM office via e-mail. - G.1.b.2.
 The resident shall develop comprehensive, state-of-the-art expertise and clinical proficiency in neurology and patient management.
 Additionally, experience in the disciplines outlined in G.1.a.1. is recommended. - G.1.b.3.
 Complete a review of the basic sciences of veterinary medicine as they pertain to neurology. - G.1.b.4.
 Learn through experience in clinics, surgery, laboratories, departmental elective courses and professional conferences and seminars. - G.1.b.5.
 Satisfy the residency training criteria toward qualification for Board certification by the ACVIM, Specialty of Neurology (see G.1.a.1.).